-While it may not be practical to go hiking every day, this would be a wonderful weekend activity for you and the dog.
+Most Border Collie owners may not be living in a mountain.
+And while it may not be practical to go hiking every day, this would be a wonderful weekend activity for you and the dog.

 What’s better than tapping into your Border Collie’s instinctive intelligence by taking them to herding trials.
 No, you don’t have to own a farm for this.
 In fact, there are many ranches that hold classes for herding dogs!

 If your dog is a natural herder, which most Border Collies are, consider looking into AKC’s Herding Program.
 They offer both tests and trials.
 Who knows?
 Maybe your Border Collie will compete in AKC’s herding championships one day.

 But the point is, herding was what Border Collies were bred for.
 What’s more appealing is that herding burns a ton of energy.
 You won’t have a problem meeting your dog’s activity needs through herding.

 If you’re serious about this, you need to consider the cost.
 Although prices may vary, it’s not going to be cheap to put your dog through consistent herding trials.

 Agility refers to the dog’s ability to move, stop and change directions quickly.
 With that said, agility training involves exercises that hone this ability.
 Border Collies are naturally agile dogs, making this perfect for them.